A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Conclusions

 \section{Conclusions}

-Inspired by deep equilibrium modeling, we have designed an end-to-end trainable deep network that combines the flexibility of optimization-based methods, such as generalizability and convergence properties, with the benefits of learning-based approaches, e.g. superior restoration performance and computation time efficiency.
-Specifically, the proposed model comprises of two interpretable modules: the data consistency step and the prior denoiser, ensuring that the network can effectively combine the structure of the degradation model and a-priori knowledge about hyperspectral images.
-Extensive experimental results demonstrate the flexibility, effectiveness, and generalizability of our method in the non-blind HSI deconvolution problem.
+Inspired by the deep unrolling modeling, we have designed an end-to-end trainable deep network that combines the flexibility of optimization-based methods, such as generalizability and convergence properties, with the benefits of learning-based approaches, e.g. superior restoration performance and computation time efficiency.
+Specifically, the proposed model comprises three interpretable modules: the data consistency step, the prior denoiser module and the smooth prior module, ensuring that the network can effectively combine the structure of the degradation model and a-priori knowledge about hyperspectral images.
+The integration and interaction of these modules are notably enhanced through the use of strategically placed skip connections, facilitating improved preservation of critical image features and reducing redundant modeling.
+Extensive experimental results demonstrate the flexibility, and generalizability of our method not only in various simulated blurring settings but can also in real-world scenarios.
+In the future, we aim to tackle the blind deconvolution problem, utilizing the deep unrolling framework and incorporating the learning of the kernel into the optimization problem.